Showing 78 resources related to faith based support. Click here to see resources across all topics.

 Jewish Care is the largest health and social care organisation serving the Jewish community in London and the South East.
 They provide care for older people and support for their families.

 The Inter Faith Forum for Leicestershire was developed in July 2008 as a network to promote greater understanding and awareness of religion, faith and belief.
 It brings together representatives from faith communities, along with other interested individuals.

-Leicester Council of Faiths promotes trust, understanding and co-operation among the city’s faith communities, speaks up for their viewpoint on significant issues, and provides reliable information to civic authorities, service providers, educational institutions and local media.
-They run a range of dialogue groups and interfaith projects.
+Leicester Council of Faiths promotes trust, understanding and cooperation among the city’s faith communities, speaks up for their viewpoint on significant issues, and provides reliable information to civic authorities, service providers, educational institutions and local media.
+They also run a range of dialogue groups and interfaith projects.

 The Centre exists to promote mutual understanding between people of different faiths/beliefs and none and to build respect between people as fellow human beings across cultures.
 The Centre is a shared space where people are invited to speak freely and fearlessly.

 Open Door North East provide support and integration for asylum seekers and refugees (people seeking refuge and asylum).

 Their services include ESOL lessons, refugee housing support and a women's group

 Hindu Samaj Swindon are a charity carrying out voluntary activities for the community since 1973 and representing Hindu faith, community and culture.

 They run youth development and sport activities, community groups and forums, classes in language and ethnic culture, and more.